 Vegetation¶

-Vegetation taken into account for calculating
+Vegetation is taken into account in the calculation.

 Albedo